-Please contact the Secretary if you are unsure whether your record requires a submission and for guidance on details to include in your submission.
-Past records of rare species are also sought in order to bring our database up to date.
+Please contact the Secretary if you are unsure whether your record requires a submission and for guidance on what details to include in your submission.
+There is no time limit; past records of rare species are also sought in order to bring our database up to date.

 EARC Protocols regarding the submission of records

-All records must be ascribed to a species that is designated an EARC rarity or is a first for East Africa or a Country.
-Effectively this means that EARC will not act as an identifier.
-The observer is of course free to seek expert opinions as to the identity and may use that information as part of their submission.
+All records must be ascribed to a species or subspecies that is designated an EARC rarity or is a first for East Africa or an East African country.
+Effectively this means that EARC will not act as an identifier of records.
+The observer is of course free to seek expert opinions as to the identity of a bird and may use that information as part of their submission.